 Cost: Get one plant for around $15.

-Plants that aren’t highly scented, don’t contain sap, and have a non-sticky or prickly texture are more apt to be eaten by deer.
-A few examples:
+Plants that aren’t highly scented, don’t contain sap, and have a non-sticky or prickly texture are more likely to be eaten by deer.
+Try to avoid:

 When to Call in the Pros

 Hit up your local garden store — Robert J. Kleinberg Landscape Design in Newtown Square is a favorite — and DIY your landscape design.
 Or, if you’d prefer a more professional approach to laying out your garden, hire help from a landscaping expert.

 Together, you can determine the best location for your deer-resistant plants and ensure they’re installed correctly.